MTA was warned about faulty subway cameras for years before Brooklyn shooting

 As the carriage filled with smoke between 25 Street and 36 Street, the suspect opened fire with a handgun on passengers.

-Ten people were shot before terrified New Yorkers clamoured out of the train at 36 Street and ran to safety.
+Ten people were shot before terrified New Yorkers clambered out of the train at 36 Street and ran to safety.

 Around 19 others were treated in hospital for various other injuries.